 NFL-Seahawks say Wheeler no longer on team amid reports of domestic violence

-Wheeler was arrested Saturday in Kent, Washington, according to a police report obtained by the Seattle Times, after he allegedly threw the victim onto a bed and strangled her until she lost consciousness.
+According to a police report obtained by the Seattle Times, Wheeler was arrested on Saturday in Kent, Washington after he allegedly threw the victim onto a bed and strangled her until she lost consciousness.

 A Kent Police Department spokesperson was not immediately able to provide a report on his arrest.